Note: The May 2023 SBF launches have been released. Applications close on 8 June 2023, 11.59pm.

 Other priority schemes include the Married Child Priority Scheme (MCPS) and Third Child Priority Scheme (TCPS).

-Gail, 43, managed to get her SBF flat via the TCPS.
+Gail, 43, managed to get her sale of balance flat via the TCPS.
 The mother of three, with children aged 13, 10 and 1, had been living with her in-laws but the space was getting too crowded, especially during the pandemic when everyone was stuck at home and each others’ faces.

 “It has always been a wish of ours to have our own home, but it was not a pressing issue till the pandemic and all of us were just stuck at home.
-Previously, we had just been trying our luck at the BTO/SBF ballot but never seemed to get a good result," she said.
+Previously, we had just been trying our luck at BTO and SBF launches but never seemed to get a good result," she said.

 “Somehow we got lucky and I managed to get a flat of our own in Canberra.”

-It was by sheer luck that Meiling and her then-boyfriend got a flat in Toa Payoh.
-They just happened to visit the HDB portal one day “for fun”, and the SBF application was open, which included Toa Payoh.
+It was by sheer luck that Meiling and her then-boyfriend secured an SBF unit in Toa Payoh.
+They just happened to visit the HDB Flat Portal one day “for fun”, and the SBF launch was open, which included Toa Payoh.
 This was in 2015.